Deepanshi-05/AgeShield/README.md

 The rapid expansion of social media platforms has led to the growing problem of underage users accessing age-restricted content.
 While governments and organizations attempt to enforce legal age limits, many users bypass these restrictions using VPNs and false declarations.
 # [Project Name]

-**[Project Name]** is an AI-powered solution that verifies users' age and detects VPN usage to enforce online age restrictions.
+**AgeShield** is an AI-powered solution that verifies users' age and detects VPN usage to enforce online age restrictions.
 This project ensures safer online access by preventing underage users from accessing age-restricted platforms.

 ## Features